 When the Mexican government of Plutarco Elías Calles began persecuting the Catholic Church in the 1920s, priests were not immune.
 In fact, they became targets of the regime.

 One of the hundreds of priests killed during that time for simply carrying out his priestly ministry was Father José María Robles Hurtado.
-His martyrdom in 1927 at the hands of Mexican troops is depicted in the film For Greater Glory, which opens in the United States June 1.
+His martyrdom in 1927 at the hands of Mexican troops is depicted in the film For Greater Glory, which premiered in the United States in 2012.

 The film sets the story of his martyrdom in the broader context of the persecution of the Church in Mexico at that time.